Dainin Katagiri: United States

 In 1972 Katagiri relocated to Minneapolis, MN.
 There he became abbot of a small group without a leader, which became known as the Minnesota Zen Meditation Center (Ganshoji).
 There he also founded Hokyoji Zen Practice Community (Catching the Moon Zen Mountain Center), a country retreat temple in southeast Minnesota.
 A factor in deciding to go to Minnesota had been the fact that few, if any, Buddhist teachers were located there.
 Katagiri understood that the majority of teachers at this time were either in New York or California, with much of the country in-between in need of teachers.
 During the 1970s and 1980s Katagiri sent over many of his Western students to train at Zuio-ji in Japan, where Narasaki Ikko roshi was abbot.
 In 1984, in the wake of the Zentatsu Richard Baker controversy resulting in Baker's resignation as abbot of San Francisco Zen Center, Katagiri came at the request of SFZC and served as abbot there on an interim basis until 1985 (returning to Minnesota afterward).
 He remained there for the remainder of his life, succumbing finally to cancer on March 1, 1990; he left behind thirteen Dharma heirs.

 Personal life

 Katagiri was married to Tomoe Katagiri in 1960, and they had two sons together (Yasuhiko and Ejyo).
+During his marriage, "he had engaged in sexual relationships with at least two women who were his students, and made unwelcome advances to some others."